edgarberm/pills/README.md

 # Toolz
-## A collection of functional Javascript functions
+## A collection of fun Javascript functions 😎

 Study and implementation of the most useful functional programming functions In JavaScript (ES6).